flimflam-austin/hugo-cms-test/content/quick_reads/20200302-18-04-30-netanyahu-lies-lies/index.md

       Flip For More
     _key: card-2-ddb531af-a454-4e07-baad-b3424c099ac5
   - order: 2
+    useCheckmark: false
     body: >-
-      > “For many years, the Iranian regime has insisted to the world that its nuclear program was peaceful. **The documents obtained by Israel from inside of #Iran show beyond any doubt that the Iranian regime was not telling the truth**.”
+      > “For many years, the Iranian regime has insisted to the world that its nuclear program was peaceful.**The documents obtained by Israel from inside of #Iran show beyond any doubt that the Iranian regime was not telling the truth**.”